Updated: Jun 7

 Look for important words

-Don't look at the choices right away - can you know the answer before you see it?
+Don't look at the choices right away - can you know the answer before seeing it?

 Read all answer choices before making a selection